 Top Chemical Engineering Schools

-- At the University of California - Los Angeles||Teaching undergraduates is core part of the graduate programs.
+- At the University of California in Los Angeles, teaching undergraduates is core part of the graduate programs.

 - The University of Houston in Texas offers a non-thesis Master of Chemical Engineering program for working professionals.

-- The University of Maryland-College Park||Ranked #11 among public schools offering graduate engineering programs by U.S. News and World Report in 2013||College Park, MD|
+- The University of Maryland in College Park was ranked 33rd among schools offering graduate chemical engineering programs by U.S. News and World Report in 2016.